North Korea is test-firing missiles again. Here’s what to make of the launches.

 On Wednesday, the Biden administration announced fresh sanctions on North Korea.
-In response, Korea blamed Washington for “intentionally escalating” tensions and said it may trigger a “stronger” reaction from North Korea.
+In response, Korea blamed Washington for “intentionally escalating” tensions and said the move may trigger a “stronger” reaction from North Korea.
 On Friday, North Korea conducted its latest missile tests.

 More than four years have passed since Pyongyang tested an intercontinental ballistic missile (ICBM) capable of reaching the U.S. mainland.
-Since then, Kim’s regime has shifted his focus to building a wide range of short- to intermediate-range missiles in range of U.S. allies in the region and at the U.S. forces stationed there — a strategy that has allowed Kim to advance his ballistic missile program and signal progress without directly threatening the U.S. homeland or engaging in diplomacy.
+Since then, Kim’s regime has shifted his focus to building a wide range of short- to intermediate-range missiles in range of U.S. allies in the region and of the U.S. forces stationed there — a strategy that has allowed Kim to advance his ballistic missile program and signal progress without directly threatening the U.S. homeland or engaging in diplomacy.

 “This is a very effective way of saying, ‘We’re still in this game.
 We’re still advancing our capabilities,’” said S. Paul Choi, principal of Seoul-based consultancy StratWays Group and a former South Korean military officer.
 “The testing of these hypersonic missiles could be a way to signal, ‘Listen, we haven’t explicitly gone to ICBM, but this is just a reminder that technical expertise continues to exist, and we continue to test it and upgrade it.’”

-Here’s what to know about North Korea’s missile tests and military priorities:
+Here’s what to know about North Korea’s missile tests and military priorities.

 New ‘hypersonic’ missiles

-On Tuesday, North Korea conducted what it later said was a “hypersonic” missile, a priority of North Korea’s weapons development and a reference to the latest warfare technology being developed by military powers such as the United States, Russia and China.
+On Tuesday, North Korea conducted what it later said was a “hypersonic” missile, a priority of the country’s weapons development and a reference to the latest warfare technology being developed by military powers such as the United States, Russia and China.
 Hypersonic weapons fly fast at low altitudes and are much easier to maneuver than traditional ballistic missiles, making them difficult to track and intercept.
-It was third test since September of what North Korea described as a hypersonic weapon.
-North Korea launched two more missiles on Friday, the South Korean and Japanese military said.
+It was the third test since September of what North Korea described as a hypersonic weapon.
+North Korea launched two more missiles on Friday, the South Korean and Japanese militaries said.

-For the first time in nearly two years, Kim appeared in state media supervising Tuesday’s missile test, which may be a signal of how much emphasis Kim is placing on this technology, experts say.
+For the first time in nearly two years, Kim appeared in state media supervising Tuesday’s missile test, which may be a signal of how much emphasis he is placing on this technology, experts say.
 Kim had not been photographed attending any of the recent tests since the fall, and his return may indicate that this particular launch carried greater significance for the regime.

-There’s some disagreement among weapons experts in South Korea and Japan on whether North Korea’s latest missile meets the precise technical definitions of a hypersonic weapon.
+There is some disagreement among weapons experts in South Korea and Japan on whether North Korea’s latest missile meets the precise technical definitions of a hypersonic weapon.
 South Korean defense officials say Pyongyang’s new missile is detectable by existing defense systems.

 But there is broad consensus that the latest developments highlight Pyongyang’s growing capability to evade existing missile defense systems.
-And it comes at a politically sensitive in South Korea, where campaigning is heating up ahead of the presidential election in early March, and where candidates are debating South Korea’s response to North Korean hypersonic developments.
+And it comes at a politically sensitive time in South Korea, where campaigning is heating up ahead of a presidential election in early March, and where candidates are debating South Korea’s response to North Korean hypersonic developments.

 “I think Kim Jong Un is very smart to emphasize hypersonics, because it is within the zeitgeist today of what drives concerns about missile capabilities,” Choi said.
 “It’s the perfect capability right now to inspire debate in South Korea, which we’ve seen it actually do.”